G-haoea/iOS_Swift/README.md

 Welcome to iOStar✨
 ===

-### If there is such a thing to make every second of CLOCK trace, here are some of traces.
+### If there is such a thing to make every second of 🕖 trace, here are some of traces.
 <br>

 ## Clues